 Are all accommodations for employees with disabilities high tech?

 High-tech accommodations tend to make the news more often than less technical ones, but most accommodations are low-tech solutions and may involve minor modifications in policy or practice.
 Depending on specific needs, an employee with a disability may require an accommodation that is as simple as making sure file boxes are not left in aisles.
 Low-tech accommodations utilize simple technology or no technology at all.
-Example of low-tech accommodations include
+Examples of low-tech accommodations include

 - small raised plastic dots used to mark buttons for an employee with a visual impairment,